Loydl/nc-bpm-app/README.md

     yarn build

+## :gear: Configuration
+If you like to have previews of your BPM files, please install the [BPM preview service][preview-service] on your server (requires root access) and add the corresponding URL to your settings under admin settings > additional settings.

 ## :nerd_face: Release guide
 This repo contains some Node scripts to simplify the release process on Linux systems.
 They require openssl and gpg installed on your system and assume that